tasmota/docs/Shutter-and-Steppers.md

 You must properly configure the stepper motor driver (see above).

-`ShutterOpenDuration` and `ShutterCloseDuration` can be different. e.g. for a slower close than open.
+`ShutterOpenDuration` and `ShutterCloseDuration` can be different.
+Shutter with Stepper motors always match positions exact.
+There is no need to vary `ShutterOpenDuration` and `ShutterCloseDuration`.
+Anyhow, if you decrease `ShutterCloseDuration` the Shutter will close with a higher speed on a virtual higher `ShutterFrequency` if possible.
+Same vice versa.

 You can define a soft start/stop by defining a `ShutterMotorDelay`.
 This causes the driver to ramp the speed up and down during the defined duration.
-The change of the `ShutterMotorDelay` does NOT change the WAY the shutter makes.
-This is very convinent to trim the accelerate and decelerate rate without changeing the way.
+The change of the `ShutterMotorDelay` does NOT change the distance the shutter makes.
+This is very convinent to trim the accelerate and decelerate rate without changeing the distance.

 Wemos Pin|GPIO|Component|Stepper Signal
 :-:|:-:|:-:|:-: